expo/expo/docs/pages/versions/v34.0.0/workflow/debugging.md

 import Video from '../../../../components/plugins/Video'

-Contrary to popular belief, there are more efficient ways of debugging than just putting `console.log` all over your code (or at least that's what I've heard).
+Contrary to popular belief, there are sometimes better ways to debug than putting `console.log` all over your code.
 There are plenty of tools and libraries that can improve the debugging experience.
-Plus, the Expo community, as well as the greater React and React Native communities, are great resources for help.
-There's a good chance someone else has run into the exact same error as you, so make sure to read the documentation, search the [Expo forums](https://forums.expo.io/), [Github](https://github.com/expo/expo), and [StackOverflow](https://stackoverflow.com/).
+This document will explain how to use some of the most commonly useful tools.

-## Set Up
+## Prerequisites

+- You should have Expo CLI and the Expo client installed as described on the ["Installation" page](../../introduction/installation/).
-As long as you've followed our [installation guide](../../introduction/installation), you should be good to go.
-It's also usually a lot easier to test and debug using a simulator, so check out our setup guides for the [iOS Simulator](../../workflow/ios-simulator/) and the [Android Emulator](../../workflow/android-studio-emulator/).
+- It's usually easier to test and debug using a simulator, so we recommend setting up the [iOS Simulator](../../workflow/ios-simulator/) and/or the [Android Emulator](../../workflow/android-studio-emulator/) before continuing.

-## Errors & Warnings
+## Errors and warnings

-In development, you'll either see Redbox errors, or Yellowbox warnings.
+In development it won't be long before you encounter a "Redbox" error or "Yellowbox" warning.

 Redbox errors will show when a fatal error has occurred that prevents your app from running.
 Warnings will show to let you know of a _possible_ issue that you should probably look into before shipping your app.

-You can also create warnings and errors on your own (commonly referred to as "throwing" an error) via `console.warn("Warning message")` and `console.error("Error message")`.
-Or, you can also just `throw Error("Error message")`.
+You can also create warnings and errors on your own with `console.warn("Warning message")` and `console.error("Error message")`.
+Another way to trigger the redbox is to throw an error and not catch it: `throw Error("Error message")`.

-### Redbox Errors and the Stack Trace
+### Redbox errors and stack traces

 When you encounter an error during development, you will be shown the error message, as well as the "stacktrace," which is a report of the recent calls your application made or was making when it crashed.
-This stacktrace is shown both in your terminal, as well as on the simulator or device you're running your project on.
-When you run your app it is transformed through Babel and your code will no longer look the same as it does in your editor.
+This stacktrace is shown both in your terminal and in the Expo client app.

 This stacktrace is **extremely valuable** since it gives you the location the error comes from.
 For example, in the following clip we know that the error came from the file `LinksScreen.js` on line 10 and column (character) 15.

 <Video file="debugging/stacktrace.mp4" />

-## Developer Menu
+## Developer menu

 This menu gives you access to several functions which are useful for debugging.
-It is also known as the Debug Menu.
-Invoking it depends on the device where you are running your application:
+The way you open it is a bit different depending on where you're running the Expo client:

 - iOS Device: Shake the device a little bit.
 - iOS Simulator: Hit `Ctrl-Cmd-Z` on a Mac in the emulator to simulate the shake gesture, or press `Cmd+D`.
-- Android Device: Shake the device vertically a little bit.
+- Android Device: Shake the device vertically a little bit, or run `adb shell input keyevent 82` in your terminal window if your device is connected via USB.
 - Android Emulator: Either hit `Cmd+M`, or run `adb shell input keyevent 82` in your terminal window.

 The Developer Menu gives you a couple different functionalities.
 A few are pretty self-explanatory, like: